dedku/Vue--printing-house/README.md

 ## Room for Improvement

 Room for improvement:
-- Dashboard css
+- Padding
+- Products modal popup
-- Sidebar icons
+- Media-query

 To do:
-- Backend/Strapi
-- Authentication
-- Pop-up
+- Meta data
-- Media-query
+- Logn link

 ## Contact